cpske/ISP/feedback/tax-calculator.md

                          total_tax-total_tax_withheld) )
 ```

 ## 9. Eliminate Flag Variable

 The flag variable is `separate_income_types`.
-The only thing it is used for is to decide which tax calculation to use for the total income tax.
+The only thing it is used for is to decide which tax calculation to use for the total tax.

 ```python
 if total_tax <= all_income_tax: